 Sprinkler systems, landscaping, basketball hoops and dog fences are not permitted in the right-of-way.
 The Township does not repair or replace non-permitted items in the right-of-way.

-Lawn damage done by snow plows operations will be repaired by the Roads Division by calling 777-8765 to report damages.
+Lawn damage done by snow plows operations will be repaired by the Roads Division by calling 777-8765 or using our online service ACTION LINE to report damages.

 Mailbox repairs will not take place until current snow operations are finished.
 Future snow events could delay repairs.